khalequzzamanlikhon/Resume-Categorization/README.md

  However, you need to have certain libraries like torch, transformers and so which are mentioned in the requirements.txt.
 To make inferences on your local machine do the following.

-   - at first download the model.pt and script.py file
+   - first download the model.pt and script.py and Requirements.txt file

    - install the required dependencies by running the following command.